sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ### Client Groups
 Client group is a new concept introduced to make management of client access controls (publish/subscribe) easy – multiple clients can be grouped together based on certain commonalities to provide similar levels of authorization to publish and/or subscribe to Topic spaces.

-Clients can be devices or applications, such as IIoT devices or vehicles that send/receive MQTT messages.
+Clients can be devices or applications, such as devices or vehicles that send/receive MQTT messages.

 For example, a fleet management company with hundreds of trucks and other shipment delivery vehicles across the country, can improve their routing, tracking, driver safety and predictable maintenance capabilities by sending and receiving MQTT messages to/from the vehicles to monitoring applications on cloud.